DvirSaidof/AutoDownloader/README.md

    ![googleshit1](https://user-images.githubusercontent.com/34963960/205336584-71aa0c3c-9112-4e05-8412-098b0f31314b.png)

-    9. Go to KEYS section and create a new key.
+    9. Go to KEYS section and add a new key.
 This will download a credentials json file.

    ![googleshit2](https://user-images.githubusercontent.com/34963960/205337156-9c0420c7-f218-4d30-a3d6-6a1bdcd31813.png)